pwolle/flarejax/docs/source/PyTrees and References.rst

     print(f"Data: {flat}, Structure: {aux}")

-Which gives us ``flat```which is an array of values that Jax hopefully understands and ``aux`` which a is a hashable object, that describes how to reconstruct the original PyTree.
+Which gives us ``flat`` which is an array of values that Jax hopefully understands and ``aux`` which a is a hashable object, that describes how to reconstruct the original PyTree.

 .. code-block:: none
-    :caption: Output

     Data: [1, 2, 3], Structure: PyTreeDef({'a': *, 'b': {'c': *, 'd': *}})